university-bootcamp/coding-environment/windows-vagrant.md

 * Navigate to All Programs > Accessories > System Tools and select the System Information utility.

-> *Note that motherboards may also be refered to as BaseBoard.
+> *Note that motherboards may also be referred to as BaseBoard.
 If the model number shown is **unavailable**, don't worry, you will most likely only need the manufacturer name.*

 * Now that we have your motherboard manufacturer, do a google search for "YOUR_MOTHERBOARD_MANUFACTURER bios key"